jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbtoken/write/burn.md

   @dev
   Only the owner of this contract cant burn some of its supply.

-  ignore: _projectId The ID of the project to which the token belongs.
+  @param _projectId The ID of the project to which the token belongs.
 This is ignored.
   @param _account The account to burn tokens from.
   @param _amount The amount of tokens to burn, as a fixed point number with 18 decimals.
 */
 function burn(
-  uint256,
+  uint256 _projectId,
   address _account,
   uint256 _amount
 ) external override onlyOwner {
+  _projectId; // Prevents unused var compiler and natspec complaints.

   return _burn(_account, _amount);
 }
 ```